getsentry/spotlight/README.md

 2. Per-trace clustering.
 You've effectively got a stream open, but if the stream changes, that is, you SPA to another location (and the core trace ID changes) it should hide all old events.
 This is probably a way to navigate to a "list of traces captuerd", and it just defaults by showing the current one.

 3. Some kind of pinning.
 There's a little bit of a confusing flow that would happen if you had multiple windows open, creating multiple requests.
 Or if you're on a shared env and multiple people are making requests.
 May be solvable via the trace clustering solution.

+Another issue we've hit is the fact that we need various exposure to hooks:

+1. Python was somewhat easy to hook in _capture_event

+2. JavaScript is a nightmare, and requiers overrides in a number of spots.
+Somewhat easy in Node (extend _captureEvent or w/e).
+Browser is awful.
+Can't inject via integrations as integrations don't do a damn thing, and the only other way would be beforeSend (which probalby doesnt trigger).

+3. Some events are not fully materialized event in captureEvent.
+For example, Node seems to be missing some things like timestamps and event_ids in transactions.

+Generally speaking we need:

+- Better hooks, they're all half baked and incomplete
+- A "event was fully processed" hook should exist in all SDKs.